-Edited by Jonathan Davis, with contributions from John Baron, Max King, Mark Dampier, Sandy Cross, Peter Spiller and many other experts, The Investment Trusts Handbook 2020 is an annual independent educational publication designed to provide investors with expert views and essential information about investment trusts (often referred to as the City’s best-kept secret).
+Edited by Jonathan Davis, with contributions from John Baron, Max King, Sandy Cross, Peter Spiller, Simon Elliott, Alan Brierley, james Carthew, William Heathcoat Amory and many other leading professional experts, The Investment Trusts Handbook 2021 is an annual independent educational publication designed to provide investors with expert views and essential information about investment trusts (often referred to as the City’s best-kept secret).
 The next edition, the fourth in the series, contains more than 90% new or updated content and will be published in December 2020.
 Master Investor calls it “truly the definitive guide to the sector right now”.

-A high-quality, full-colour hardback, the Handbook is an indispensable companion for anyone looking to invest in the investment trusts arena.
-It contains more than 25 articles and interviews, as well as a guide to analysing investment trusts and a directory of all the largest trusts listed on the London stock market.
-There is also a free e-book version, containing the editor’s latest comments on the Woodford fund scandal and other topical issues.
-Distribution of The Investment Trust Handbook is supported by: Aberdeen Standard, Artemis, Fidelity International and Jupiter Asset Management.
+A high-quality, full-colour hardback of roughly 300 pages, the Handbook is an indispensable companion for anyone looking to invest in the investment trusts arena.
+It contains more than 25 articles and interviews, a review of the year, the editor’s notes, a guide to analysing investment trusts and a series of detailed data tables.
+There is also a free e-book version, containing the editor’s latest comments on the impact of the coronavirus and other topical issues.
+Available to pre-order now from Harriman House or Amazon.

 At Money Makers we offer a range of comment, analysis, links and interviews, culled from the many sources that our editor has come to value over more than 35 years of following the financial markets as an author, national newspaper columnist and professionally qualified investor.
 If you are looking for speculative share tips, Money Makers will not be for you, but if you want top quality insight from some of the best minds in finance, you have come to the right place.